 18 Month 0% Interest Financing!

-Purchase through Kessler & Sons Music using First Mutual Finance and receive special 18 Month 0% Interest Financing!
+Purchase through Kessler & Sons Music using United Midwest Savings Bank and receive special 18 Month 0% Interest Financing!

 Click Here for more information on financing program details and to apply!

 18 Month 0% Interest Option Available on New Instrument at Advertised New Price Only.
 Full details on financing page.

 Does not apply towards Store Used Demos or Used Instruments.
 Demos and Used models can still be financed under standard terms.